ESX-PORTUGAL/GiGi_Snippet/README.md

 -> Impossible to gain weapons in police cars and ems -> Take Weapons To NPC (do not drop weapons)
 -> Disable Dispatch (deactivates npc ambulances and police vehicles)

--> HandsUp removed from Vk_HandsUp (Credits for is Creator